Merrill: What’s your best advice for couples?

 If you were born between 1943 and 1954...

-You can claim full benefits at age 66.
+You could claim full benefits at age 66.

 If you were born between 1955 and 1959...

-Your full retirement age increases by two months for each additional year.
+Your full retirement age increases by two months for each year after 1955.

 If you were born in 1960 or later...